 The Highland Mary Lake trails starts just beyond the 4WD parking lot at a sign with a large map of the Weminuche Wilderness.
-(See driving directions.)
-Before this sign there is an old wood sign pointing left (east) to the Continental Divide Trail (CDT) -- aka the Cunningham Gulch trail -- and right (south) for the Highland Mary Lakes.
+(See driving directions below.)
+Before this sign there is an old wood sign pointing left (east) to the Continental Divide Trail (CDT) -- aka the Cunningham Gulch trail -- and right (south) for the Highland Mary Lakes trail.

-The Highland Mary Lake trail wastes no time gaining elevation, ascending on moderately-steep grades through meadows and forest, staying to the left (east) of Cunningham Creek.
+The Highland Mary Lake trail wastes no time gaining elevation, ascending on moderately-steep grades through forest interspersed with meadows, staying to the left (east) of Cunningham Creek.
 Just beyond a waterfall reach a junction (0.2 miles) pointing left to the CDT and straight ahead for the Highland Mary Lakes trail.
 The trail to the left provides alternative access to the Cunningham Gulch trail and is the return leg of the loop hike.

-The trail becomes rougher as it climbs, occasionally crossing minor creeks with pretty waterfalls along the way.
+The trail becomes rougher as it climbs, occasionally crossing minor creeks with pretty waterfalls.
 An open area by one of the falls provides nice views to the north.

-After climbing for about 35 minutes (1.2 miles) and gaining 860-ft., the trail cross to the right (west) side of the creek and ascends steeply up a small cliff.
-Trees give way to a picturesque basin with diverse ground cover and small copses of trees set amid rocky knobs.
-Follow the trail as it heads west through the basin and climbs a minor drainage, staying to the right (north) of the creek.
+After climbing for about 30 minutes (1.0 mile) and gaining 860-ft., the trail cross to the right (west) side of the creek and ascends steeply up a rock outcropping.
+Soon the forest gives way to a picturesque basin with diverse ground cover and small copses of trees set amid rocky knobs.
+Follow the trail as it curves to the right (west) through the basin and climbs a minor drainage, staying to the right (north) of the creek.

 Soon the route turns south again, ascending a steep slope beside the stream.
 At the base of the talus field the trail forks.
 Either trail will get you to your destination.

 The trail to the left climbs steeply up the drainage, hugging the right (west side) of the creek.
 About halfway up the hill rock cairns mark a crossing to the left (east side) of the creek for the remainder of the climb.
-The trail to the right climbs a talus field, making a wide swing to the west of the creek drainage and then crosses a small boulder field to meet the first trail.
+The trail to the right climbs a talus field, makes a wide swing to the west of the creek drainage and then crosses a small boulder field to meet the first trail.
 This is the best trail early in the season when snow covers the drainage.

-A short distance beyond where the two trails meet the first Highland Mary Lake (12,080-ft.) pops into view (2 miles and 1,330-ft. ascent from the trailhead).
+A short distance beyond where the two trails meet the first Highland Mary Lake (12,080-ft.) pops into view at 1.7 miles (1,330-ft. ascent from the trailhead).
 The second lake is soon seen on the right (south) as the trail crosses the narrow strip of land separating the two lakes.
-This is a great spot for a rest with wonderful views to the north of the peaks lining the Cunningham Creek Valley and Spencer Basin to the northwest.
+This is a great spot to take a break and enjoy with beautiful views to the north of the peaks lining the Cunningham Creek Valley and Spencer Basin to the northwest.

 Continue the hike by following the trail as it swings around to the right and travels along the eastern side of the second lake.
-Soon views open to the left (east) to the third and largest of the Highland Mary lakes.
+Views soon open to the left (east) to the third and largest of the Highland Mary lakes (12,090-ft.).

-At the top of the third lake the path drops into a marshy area and becomes a little hard to follow as it crosses the lake’s inlet stream.
-To stay on track look for wooden post on the hillside above the marsh.
-As you head toward the post the continuation of the trail becomes evident in the boot beaten grass to the left of the post.
+At the top of the third lake the path drops into a marshy area and becomes a little hard to follow as it crosses one of the lake’s inlet streams at 2.3 miles.
+To stay on track, look for wooden post on the hillside above the marsh.
+As you head toward the post the continuation of the trail, a boot beaten path through the meadows, becomes evident to the left of the post.

 A second wooden post in the distance will help keep you on track as the trail climbs gently south across the beautiful alpine meadows.
 The open landscape offers terrific views of the surrounding peaks and ridges.
 To the north views extend to Sugarloaf (12,754-ft.), Little Giant Peak (13,416-ft.), Green Mountain (13,049-ft.) and beyond.
 To the northwest Mount Rhoda (13,402-ft.) and Peak 13,434-ft. dominate the view.

-Although this is a turnaround point for the out-and-back hike, the open alpine tundra invites exploration.
+Although Verde Lakes are the turnaround point for the out-and-back hike, the open alpine tundra invites exploration.
 A quick look at the map will show a number of smaller lakes within the vicinity worth visiting.
 Be sure to keep an eye on the weather while you explore the basin.
 The open alpine tundra is exposed and not a good place to be caught in a thunderstorm.

 Loop option with Continental Divide extension

 If you wish to do the loop hike, return to the overlook above Verde Lakes.
 Facing the lake, look up the hillside to the left (east) to locate a wooden post marking the trail to the Continental Divide.
-Climb the hill, following the posts until an obvious trail appears.
-On the ascent be sure to turn around and enjoy views of the Grenadiers with Trinity, Vestal and Arrowhead Peaks, easy to pick out on the skyline.
+Climb the hill toward the posts.
+Soon an obvious trail appears.
+On the ascent be sure to turn around and enjoy terrific views of the Grenadiers with West Trinity, Vestal and Arrow Peaks easy to pick out on the skyline.
 Below you Verde Lakes, set against a backdrop of the high peaks to the north/northwest, lies nestle in alpine meadows.
 The views continue to improve as you climb.

 Buy the Book

-Driving directions from Silverton: Head northeast through Silverton on Greene Street, the town’s main street.
-Pass the courthouse and bear right on County Road 2 to Howardsville (4 miles from the intersection).
-The road is paved for the first 2-miles and then turns to a good gravel surface.
-Turn right on County Road 4 (marked with a sign for the Old One Hundred Mine Tour).
+Driving directions from Silverton: Drive northeast through Silverton on Greene Street, the town’s main street, pass the courthouse (on the left) and bear right on County Road 2 toward Howardsville.
+The road is paved for the first 2.0-miles and then turns to a good gravel surface.
+Just before reaching Howardsville, turn right on County Road 4 (marked with a sign for the Old One Hundred Mine Tour).
 Follow CR 4, a good dirt road, for 3.7 miles up Cunningham Gulch to the ruins of a mine.

-The road now becomes rougher (but still OK for 2WD vehicles), dropping down and crossing the creek on a bridge.
-On the other side of the creek the road starts climbing the right (west) side of the creek with the aid a long switchback.
+The road crosses a bridge and then starts climbing up the right (west) side of the creek with the aid a long switchback.
 (The road gets rougher as it climbs, but is still OK for high clearance vehicles.)
-Follow the road for a little over 1.5 miles to an intersection with a road splitting off to the left.
-If you are in a 2WD, drive past this intersection to an obvious parking area on your left.
+Follow the road for a little over 0.8 miles to an intersection with a road splitting off to the left.
+If you are in a high clearance 2WD vehicle continue past this intersection to an obvious parking area on your left.
 Those with 4WD can turn left, following the road downhill and across the creek.
 The trailhead parking lot is just beyond the crossing.
 Use care during periods of high water.